They looked like hot stocks. So how are the traders playing Texas Instruments, Las Vegas Sands and more now that they've been burned?

-Following are the day’s biggest winners and losers.
+Following are this week's biggest winners and losers.
 Find out why BB&T and United Healthcare popped while shares of Boeing dropped.